mntandy/helcb/README.md

     java -Dconf=dev-config.edn -jar target/uberjar/helcb.jar

-Otherwise, you can use the `Dockerfile` to get a container.
+Otherwise, you can use the `Dockerfile` to get a container after compiling the uberjar and the cljs release build.

 ## Main features
 With the app, you can search for particular journeys and stations, and then open a view to display info about particular stations.